 Once submitted, your application will be administered by the HBLB’s equine grants team.
 It will be scrutinised by a number of external peer reviewers and evaluated by the HBLB’s Veterinary Advisory Committee.
 The final funding decision will be made by the Racing Foundation’s Trustees.

 Please note that the Racing Foundation is unable to enter into any correspondence with applicants seeking to appeal against a decision to reject a funding application.
 All grant paperwork and subsequent monitoring will be issued by the HBLB.

 The Racing Foundation operates one annual funding round for Equine Science Research Grant applications.
-The 2019 funding round will be open from April to June, after which time applications will be subject to a lengthy review and assessment process by the VAC before final approval in mid-December.
+The 2019 funding round is now open and will close on 17th June, after which time applications will be subject to a lengthy review and assessment process by the VAC before final approval in mid-December.
 As a result, applications should only be submitted for research projects that will commence in 2020.

 Please click Apply Now to start your grant application.